jtnydv/proton/README.md

 ***

-# About entypreter rootkit
+# About proton framework

-    INFO: The Entypreter Rootkit is a Windows post exploitation rootkit similar to other penetration testing tools such as Meterpreter and Powershell Invader Framework.
-The major difference is that The Entypreter Rootkit does most of its operations using Windows Script Host (a.k.a.
+    INFO: Proton Framework is a Windows post exploitation rootkit similar to other penetration testing tools such as Meterpreter and Powershell Invader Framework.
+The major difference is that The Proton Rootkit does most of its operations using Windows Script Host (a.k.a.
 JScript/VBScript), with compatibility in the core to support a default installation of Windows 2000 with no service packs (and potentially even versions of NT4) all the way through Windows 10.